deagustinchristian/battleships/README.md

 ![PEP8](https://raw.githubusercontent.com/deagustinchristian/battleships/main/assets/images/PEP8.jpeg)

 ###  Bugs
-- When I first ran my code through PEP8 I almost fainted, a lot of indentation mistakes and too long code I eventually had to rename player_guess_board to just player_board for PEP8 to accept it
+- When I first ran my code through PEP8 I almost fainted, a lot of indentation mistakes and too long code, I eventually had to rename player_guess_board to just player_board for PEP8 to accept it

 - I had issues with how to shorten the code but learned that () can help shorten the code without affecting it